miso-lims/walkthroughs/tutorial-detailed-samples.md

 _experiments_ in the form of a _library_ that is processed further into single or pooled _library aliquots._

 Every received sample must have an identity.
 The identity corresponds to the individual or organism from whom the sample originated, i.e. the donor.
 MISO requires you to assign an external name, which is usually an identifier from another institution like a Donor ID.

 When sample material is received, it may come in many different forms, called _sample classes_ in MISO.
-Here are some examples of sample classes, though these may differ based on your site's configuration.
+Sample classes are divided into _sample categories_, including

 * Tissue
-* Curls
-* LCM Tube
-* Slides
-* gDNA (untreated or whole genome amplified)
-* cDNA
+* Tissue Processing
-* whole RNA
+* Stock
-* Single Cell
+* Aliquot

-Depending on which sample class is chosen, different fields appear on the _Create Sample_ page, as these classes have different information associated with them.
+Depending on which sample category is chosen, different fields appear on the _Create Sample_ page, as these categories have different information associated with them.

 In this workshop, we will create six samples with four different identities in the project you created in the last session.